-Amendment Bylaw No. 2893 is structured to be consistent with current OCP policies directing that public access along the Gorge Waterway should be secured while respecting the reasonable lifespan of the existing non-conforming West Block and five Two Family Dwellings.
-This bylaw would ensure dwelling units would be delivered to the open market, avoiding unintended institutionalization of the site through mass leasing to corporations or governmental agencies and preventing units to be operated as subsidized housing.
+Amendment Bylaw No. 2893 is structured to be consistent with current OCP policies directing that public access along the Gorge Waterway should be secured while respecting the reasonable lifespan of the existing non-conforming West Block and the five Two Family Dwellings.
+This bylaw would ensure dwelling units would be delivered to the open market, avoiding unintended institutionalization of the site through mass leasing to corporations or governmental agencies and requires that the units being operated as market rental housing.
 This proposed adaptive re-use of the existing buildings at 101 Island Highway is desirable as it would provide much needed market rental units at a time of historically low vacancy rates in Greater Victoria while revitalizing this prominent corner of Esquimalt.